 Audubon applied for a $750 grant from Audubon National for replacing trees damaged by the summer storm of 2017.
-We received it and have donated it to the Forestry Department of Steven Point.
-We also added' another $649 from our Treasury for a total of $1399.
-Audubon members will help plant trees in Stevens Point Parks.
+We received it and have donated it to the Forestry Dept. of Stevens Point.
+We also added another $649 from our Treasury for a total of $1,399.
+Audubon members have helped plant many trees to help with this reforestation project.

 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-Todd Ernster, our Stevens Point Forester, has not only completed the Wisconsin DNR's WI Community Tree Management Institute course, he will teach it for the 4th time in spring of 2018.
+Todd Ernster, our Stevens Point Forester, has not only completed the Wisconsin DNR's WI Community Tree Management Institute course, he taught it for the 5th time in spring of 2019.